-- Be aware of and comply with fishing regulations. - Respect the rights of other anglers and users. - Protect the environment. - Carefully return undersized, protected or unwanted catch back to the water. - Fish species and other organisms must not be relocated or transferred into other water bodies.
+- Be aware of and comply with fishing regulations. - Respect the rights of other anglers and users. - Protect the environment. - catch back to the water. - Fish species and other organisms must not be relocated or transferred into other water bodies.

 Native Fish Management